Snipebusher/bar-moderation/README.md

-# BAR moderation tool (WIP)
+# BAR tool for viewing replays (WIP)

+`python3 main.py` will run a HTTP server useful for listing and view replays.

+Not tested on Windows yet.

-Those testing tools are developped to improve the game and its moderation, feel free to use and modify them.
+Feel free to use and modify.

-- `python3 update_lobbies.py` to get up to date info about lobbies names and store it in `lobbies` (to be called regularily for accurate info)
-- `python3 fetch_replays.py` to fetch latest replays in `replays/`
-- `python3 build_summaries.py` to build html summaries of replays in `build/` folder